 |Average Salary 2022||+2%|

-Gardening / Farming / Fishing salaries in South Africa are rising in the year 2023 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2022 are 2% higher than those of 2021.
+Salaries for individuals working in Gardening / Farming / Fishing in South Africa are rising in the year 2023 based on recently submitted salaries and reports.
 The trend suggests a slow yet continuous increase in pay in 2024 and future years.
-These numbers may vary from industry to another.
+These numbers may vary from one industry to another.

 |Cape Town||21,800 ZAR|

 Where can you get paid more, working in a private company or the government?
 The difference between the public or government sector salaries and the private sector salaries in South Africa is 7% on average across all career fields.